floragunncom/search-guard-docs/_content/_docs_installation/inistallation_compatibility.md

 category: installation
 order: 1000
 layout: docs
-description: Compatibility of Search Guard with other plugins and tools like Kibana, logstash, Beats, Grafana or Cerebro.
+description: Compatibility of Search Guard with other plugins and tools like Dashboards/Kibana, logstash, Beats, Grafana or Cerebro.
 ---
 <!---
 Copyright 2020 floragunn GmbH